risingsudhir/RepData_PeerAssessment1/PA1_template.md

 activity2[missing, ]$steps <- as.integer(medianSteps / 288)
 ```

-Now, we will show histogram plot of average steps taken per day and find the average and median of steps taken per day using the new dataset which has missing values imputed.
+Show histogram plot of average steps taken per day and find the average and median of steps taken per day, using the new dataset which has missing values imputed.

 ```r